scary62/kickstarter-analysis/README.md

 ### Challenges and Difficulties Encountered

 The analysis portion was straight forward, and the data was already very clean, so there were not a great deal of difficulty finding results that provided insights.
+Some issues that we may have run into would be incorrect data types, currency conversion, or missing data.

 ## Results